Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Generating conjugacy classes

 Let us describe what the automaton does in words instead of using the formal terminology from the theory of automata.
 We start with the set $E_1:=\{\id, z, \ldots, z^{r-1}\}$ whose elements are all assigned the label M except for the identity which has the label $\varnothing$.
-Then for each $n\geq 1$, the next generation $E_{n+1}$ is defined as the union of the children of all the elements $g \in E_n$, with the following rules: \begin{enumerate} \item if $g$ has label I or R, then $g$ has no children; \item otherwise, the children of $g$ are $gxz^j$ for $0\leq j \leq r-1$, with the following labels: \begin{enumerate} \item $gxz^{r-1}$, $gx$, and $gxz$ have label I; \item $gxz^2$ has label R; \item if $g$ has label M or $\varnothing$, then $gxz^j$ has label M if $3 \leq j \leq r-3$ and L if $j=r-2$; \item if $g$ is L, then $gxz^j$ has label M if $3 \leq j \leq r-4$, L if $j=r-3$, and I if $j=r-2$. \end{enumerate} \end{enumerate}
+Then for each $n\geq 1$, the next generation $E_{n+1}$ is defined as the union of the children of all the elements $g \in E_n$, where the children of an element $g$ are defined according to the following rules: \begin{enumerate} \item if $g$ has label I or R, then $g$ has no children; \item otherwise, the children of $g$ are the elements of the form $gxz^j$ for $0\leq j \leq r-1$, with the following labels: \begin{enumerate} \item $gxz^{r-1}$, $gx$, and $gxz$ have label I; \item $gxz^2$ has label R; \item if $g$ has label M or $\varnothing$, then $gxz^j$ has label M if $3 \leq j \leq r-3$ and L if $j=r-2$; \item if $g$ has label L, then $gxz^j$ has label M if $3 \leq j \leq r-4$, L if $j=r-3$, and I if $j=r-2$. \end{enumerate} \end{enumerate}